 The Cathedral school of St Peter and St John RC Primary received the following amounts of pupil premium funding in these financial years:

-Pupil Premium funding, received since 2011, has enabled school to offer the following:
+Pupil Premium funding, received since it first became available, has enabled school to offer the following so far:

 daily attendance also linking up with outside agencies to support children being in school (till 2016)